 We Can Help!

 If you are a US permanent resident and will be spending 6 months or more outside the United States, you must apply prior to leaving the United States.
 Our specialized practice has allowed us to gain particular expertise in the preparation, filing, and successful adjudication of Re-entry Permits for US permanent residents (green card holders)—especially Canadian citizens.
 We can help you comply with Form I-131 instructions and requirements, enabling you to successfully obtain your Re-entry Permit.
 As our client, you will benefit from our extensive experience, affordable flat fee, and accessibility.
-Contact us today for a free assessment to determine if a Re-entry Permit is required for your situation.
+Contact us today for an assessment to determine if a Re-entry Permit is required for your situation.